void Update( System.ReadOnlySpan<System.Byte> data, int x, int y, int width, int height )

 To use the Update method, you need to provide the following parameters:

 • data: A ReadOnlySpan<byte> containing the pixel data to update the texture with.
-The data should be in a format compatible with the texture's current format.
+The data should be in a format compatible with the texture's format.

 • x: The x-coordinate of the top-left corner of the region to update.